 The next day – just raining.
 The whole day.
 We drive the remaining few km to Irkutsk – and wait for the rain to take an end.

 Bad weather still continues.
 An opportunity to finalize Prado’s repair work – definitely in the meantime something makes the hell a lot of noise when driving.
 We head for Safari 4×4 – the expert for this kind of cars.
-What a surprize 1 of the guys even speaks English.
+What a surprise 1 of the guys even speaks English.
 So we make a test drive to identify why the hell Prado makes this noise.
 We still suspect the broken protection of the fuel tank only.
 Of course the specialist of the workshop considers much more.
 So it’s time for an in-depth diagnostic.
-The wheels are turned, the propeller shafts, the shock absorbers, the suspension.
+The wheels are turned; the propeller shafts, the shock absorbers, the suspension are checked.
 No clear sign.
 Again the same exercise.
 By now with a stethoscope.
 All wheel bearings, the differentials, the transmission – no suspect noises.
 At least we’re definitely sure we may not expect any problems in near future.
 They discover that the joints of 1 propeller shaft are slightly loose.
 Ok, let’s change them.
 Then they put some pieces of polystyrene under the fuel tank’s protection.
 Another test drive – no more noise.
 Some welding, we pay a few $ for the whole thing and it’s finished.

 Weather improves; time to visit the Venice of the east.
 Irkutsk definitely stands this comparison with its Italian counterpart:

 As Venice also Irkutsk is full Chinese tourists all buying gelati.